JBShady/COD5-Remastered/README.md

 #### SVT-40
 * Stats for upgraded/un-upgraded slightly rebalanced from default SP values to fit for zombies as a mid-tier rifle (damage, ammo, firerate)
+* (Upgraded) Gains 3-round burst functionality
 * (Upgraded) Custom model with uniqe UV mapping of silver etching

 #### M9A1 Bazooka
 * Tweaked sprint and raise animation timing to look better
 * Has identical damage and ammo stats with the Panzerschreck, used on non-German maps

+#### Type 30 Bayonets
+* Custom wallbuy that behaves the same as real wallbuys with chalk, model, and a LookAt style trigger
+* High damage melee weapon that can be equipped on valid Japanese weapons
+* Working gibs, blood splats, and voiceover

 #### Type 97 Grenade
 * Has identical damage and ammo stats with the Stielhandgranate, used on non-German maps